 As there is no "official" list of summits, claimants must state the list used for their completion.
 The following published lists are acceptable: Simpson (1937) & Moss (1939 & 1940), Bridge (1973), Buxton & Lewis (1986), Nuttalls (1989 & 1990), Dawson (1992) and Dawson (1997).
 The use of Wright (1974) together with one of the lists of the Welsh summits in the above publications is also acceptable.
 A copy of any other list used (a full list of summit names and grid references), including the claimant's own, must be forwarded with all applications for inclusion in the Register.
 It is anticipated that most completions these days will be of the Nuttalls or the Hewitts (the latter listed in Dawson, 1992 and 1997).
 A completion without the ascent of Pillar Rock (a "moderate" grade rock climb) is acceptable, although it should be clearly stated whether or not this peak was included in the round.
 Most authors have traditionally analysed the summits of both England and Wales together, and consequently the two countries will not be considered separately, i.e. only the names of those who have ascended the summits of both England and Wales will be recorded on the Register - a register of the separate completions of the summits of either England or Wales will not be maintained.
 The ascent of the summits of both countries is a considerable challenge to the hillwalker, and those ascribed to the Register can be justly proud of their achievement.

-Over two hundred hillwalkers have to date claimed a round of the Two Thousand Foot Mountains of England & Wales on the Hillwalkers’ Register.
+At the end of 2016, 248 hillwalkers had claimed a round of the 2000ft Mountains of England & Wales on the Hillwalkers’ Register.

-A third Register lists the names of all those who have ascended all 541 Birketts in the Lake District.
+Register 2C lists the names of those who have ascended all 541 Birketts in the Lake District.

 Claimants must state the list used for their completion.
 The following published lists are acceptable: Pre-1974: Moss (1951), Bridge (1973), Post 1974: Climber & Rambler magazine (1975), Dillon (1985), Strider magazine, (1990), Dawson (1992), Dewey (1995), Dawson (1997) and Hardy.
 A copy of any other list used (a full list of top names and grid references), including the claimant's own, must be forwarded with all applications for inclusion in the Register.

 The list according to Dillon (1985) is acceptable.
-More up-to-date and useful information on the Irish County Tops is also contained within Clements (1997).
+More up-to-date and useful information on the Irish County Tops is also contained within Clements (1997) and Gribbon (Ireland's County High Points, 2012).
 See also www.mountainviews.ie State whether or not the six counties of Northern Ireland were included.
 A copy of any other list used (a full list of top names and grid references), including the claimant's own, must be forwarded with all applications for inclusion in the Register.
-An annual “Table of Progress” for this Register is published in the HR Report every April.

 How to Claim an Entry on the Register

 Retrospective claims as well as current ones are acceptable.
 There is no time limit.
 Please ensure that the claim is signed.
-A claimant other than the "completer" will only be acceptable if the latter is deceased (e.g. a friend or relative might like to provide the information).
-In this case please provide the full name and address of the claimant, and the date on which the "completer" died.
+A claimant other than the "completer" will only be accepted if the latter is deceased or otherwise incapacitated (e.g. a friend or relative might like to provide the information).
+In this case please provide the full name and address of the claimant, the date on which the "completer" died (if relevant), and details of your connection with the completer..

-Claims will only be accepted on an official Register Claim Form downloadable from this website or available free from the Recorder on receipt of an 8.5 x 4.5 inch or larger SAE.
+Claims will only be accepted on an official Register Claim Form downloadable from this website or available free from the Recorder on receipt of an SAE.
 Alternatively a Register Claim Form may be obtained as an email attachment by emailing the Recorder (see email address below).
-The form consists of a single A4 page, which will only take a few minutes to complete.
+The form consists of two A4 pages, which will only take a few minutes to complete.
 One form per person per Register please.
 Answers to some of the questions, e.g. date of birth, are optional.
 Completed and signed forms must be posted (not emailed back) to the Recorder, who will then record the names of the “completers” on the relevant Registers.
-Entry to the Registers is free-of-charge, but for a commemorative certificate please also send a cheque for £2.50, a fee that includes post and packaging in a large stiff envelope, or/and for a special HR badge send a cheque for £1.50 (see below - cheques made out to the LDWA please).
+Entry to the Registers is free of charge, but for a commemorative certificate please also send a cheque for £3.00, a fee that includes post and packaging in a large stiff envelope.
+For a special HR badge send a cheque for £1.50 (see below - cheques made out to the LDWA please).

 Hillwalkers' Register Certificates

 High quality certificates, A4 size, are available from the Recorder.
 All those hillwalkers who have satisfied the requirements for entry into the Hillwalkers' Registers are eligible for a certificate.
-There are certificates for all the Register categories, viz. the 2000ft Summits of England & Wales, the Wainwrights, the Wainwrights and Outlying Fells, the Birketts, the County Tops of England & Wales, the County Tops of Ireland, the 2000ft Summits of Ireland and the Deweys of England & Wales.
-To claim your certificate simply send a cheque for £2.50 per certificate, made out to the L.D.W.A., to the Recorder (no cash or stamps please) and indicate which category certificate you require and your completion date.
-The cost includes postage and package in a stiff-carded envelope, so do not send an SAE in this case (but always send an SAE with all other correspondence with the Recorder, please).
+There are certificates for all the Register categories, viz. the 2000ft Summits of England & Wales, the Wainwrights, the Wainwright Outlying Fells, the Birketts, the Fellrangers, the County Tops of England & Wales, the County Tops of Ireland, the 2000ft Summits of Ireland, the Deweys of England & Wales, and the Donald Deweys.
+To claim your certificate simply send a cheque for £3.00 per certificate, made out to the LDWA, to the Recorder (no cash or stamps please) and indicate which category certificate you require and your completion date.
+The cost includes postage and package in a stiff-backed envelope, so do not send an SAE in this case (but always send an SAE with all other correspondence with the Recorder, please).
 It is most convenient if a certificate is requested at the time a completed Claim Form is submitted.

 Hillwalkers' Register Badge